-The Institute has strong existing links to the art world's employers and receives regular feedback from not only employers but from its alumni as they progress in their careers in the business of art.
-As a direct result of this feedback, the Institute has developed a new Master of Arts in Logistics and Art World Operations (which starts in September 2019) and a new Semester in Luxury commencing January 2019.
+The institute has strong existing links to the art world's employers and receives regular feedback from not only employers but from its alumni as they progress in their careers in the business of art.
+As a direct result of this feedback, the Institute has developed a new Master of Arts in Logistics and Art World Operations (which started in September 2019) and a new Semester in Luxury which successfully launched earlier in January 2019.